bvalenti/CSC375HW3b/README.md

-This project extends CSC375 project 3 to run over a cluster.
+This project extends CSC375HW3 to run over a cluster.